CarloNicolini/networkqit/doc/tutorial.rst

 -------------------------

-**networkqit** features a large number of network models, mainly those obtained from within the Maximum Entropy framework.
-You can create a number of models and call methods on them by a consistent nomenclature:
+**networkqit** features a large number of network models, mainly those obtained from within the Maximum Entropy framework, and some other models from brain networks connectivity.
+You can create a number of models and call methods on them by a consistent nomenclature.
-Here we create an instance of the Undirected Binary Configuration model (UBCM), and sample 10 random networks from this ensemble, based on the fitness parameters .. :math: x_i created at  random in the [0,1] domain.
+Here we create an instance of the Undirected Binary Configuration model (UBCM), and sample 10 random networks from this ensemble, based on the fitness parameters $x_i$ created at  random in the $\lbrack 0,1 \rbrack$ domain.

 .. nbplot::